-Certificate of Achievement Management 24 or 27 Credits
+Certificate of Achievement, Management

-The Management Certificate of Achievement will provide students with a "stepping-stone" approach toward their AS in Management degree.
-The Western Association of Food Chains (WAFC), a non-profit association dedicated to the support of education programs for the food industry, has endorsed completion of this certificate for their program and will be providing scholarships and the WAFC Retail Management certificate to those students who are employed by member organizations and complete this certificate.
+The Management Certificate of Achievement will provide students with a "stepping-stone" approach toward their AS in Management degree. e Western Association of Food Chains (WAFC), a non-profit association dedicated to the support of education programs for the food industry, has endorsed completion of this certificate for their program and will be providing scholarships and the WAFC Retail Management certificate to those students who are employed by member organizations and complete this certificate.